Passer au contenu principal

 Shop Slat Headboards

-Open-Frame: Similar to slat headboards, open-frame headboards have simple outer borders that frame inner bars or slats, however the design of those inner bars or slats is often much more intricate or organic.
+Open-Frame: Similar to slat headboards, open-frame models have simple outer borders that frame inner bars or slats, however the design of those inner bars or slats is often much more intricate or organic.

 Shop Open-Frame Headboards

-Sleigh: These elegant headboards slope gently backward to imitate the classic look of a horse-drawn sleigh.
-Their level of ornamentation varies from simple to complex.
+Sleigh: This elegant design slopes gently backward to imitate the classic look of a horse-drawn sleigh.
+Its level of ornamentation varies from simple to complex.
 Sleigh headboards tend to require a couple more inches of space behind the bed than flat headboards do.

 Shop Sleigh Headboards

-Bookcase/Storage: These headboards, complete with built-in shelves, cabinets, or drawers, are an excellent answer to limited bedroom storage space.
-An added bonus: Everything is within arm's reach from the bed!
+Bookcase/Storage: A bookcase headboard, complete with built-in shelves, cabinets, or drawers, is an excellent answer to limited bedroom storage space.
+An added bonus: Everything is within arm’s reach from the bed!

 Shop Upholstered Headboards

-Metal: Made up of wrought iron, brass, brushed steel, and other metals, these headboards range in style from modern and industrial to vintage and farmhouse.
-Metal headboards are a good, open alternative to more dense, solid headboards.
+Metal: Consisting of wrought iron, brass, brushed steel, and other metals, this type ranges in style from modern and industrial to vintage and farmhouse.
+Metal headboards are a good open alternative to more dense, solid ones.
+The finish of the metal, as well as the pattern the rods create, can seem country-cottage, industrial, traditional, or modern.

 Shop Metal Headboards

-Wicker, Rattan, or Natural Fibers: These light, woven headboards are all about texture.
-With a natural or painted finish, the casual beauty of a wicker, rattan, or natural fiber headboard excels in a coastal or country home.
+Wicker/Rattan: This light woven material is all about texture.
+With a natural or painted finish, the casual beauty of wicker, rattan, and natural fiber excels in a coastal or country home.

 Wall-Mounted: These headboards are drilled into the wall behind the bed, so they'll stay put no matter what.